 Many people think of skincare in terms of skincare products and beauty routines such as face scrubbing.
 But the secret to smooth, young, and healthy skin may already lie within your skin itself.

 Skin pH is something that most beauty enthusiasts may have heard about, but something that very few really understand.
 As such, an in-depth understanding of the natural pH of human skin may very well be what you have been missing in your skincare routine.
-To learn more about the importance of keeping your skin pH in balance, we’ll look at:

 What is pH?